In 2017, I graduated from university Summa Cum Laude with a 3.95 GPA—while fighting two serious chronic illnesses for my entire undergraduate career.

 My Recovery Memoir

-I’d like to release this in the next couple of years, but I want to be farther along in my recovery first.
+I’d like to release this in the next few years, but I want to be farther along in my PANS/Lyme recovery first.

 As far as I know, there are no other first-person memoirs about PANS.
 It’s great that PANS parents are telling their family’s story, but we need survivors to talk about it themselves to help validate the legitimacy of this illness.